Aliases for RHOH Gene

 GeneCards Summary for RHOH Gene

 RHOH (Ras Homolog Family Member H) is a Protein Coding gene.
-Diseases associated with RHOH include t-cell immunodeficiency with epidermodysplasia verruciformis and nodal marginal zone b-cell lymphoma.
-Among its related pathways are RhoGDI Pathway and Signaling by GPCR.
+Diseases associated with RHOH include t-cell immunodeficiency with epidermodysplasia verruciformis and hodgkin lymphoma.
+Among its related pathways are Signaling by GPCR and RhoGDI Pathway.
 GO annotations related to this gene include GTP binding and GTPase inhibitor activity.
 An important paralog of this gene is RAC2.

 UniProtKB/Swiss-Prot for RHOH Gene